tsugicloud/website/user/pages/03.services/02.policies/02.faq/default.md

 **How do I build a tool and host it on this site**

-This site only hosts tools that are open source and part of the <a href="https://github.com/tsugitools" target="_blank">Tsugi Tools</a> project in
+This site only hosts tools that are open source and accepted as part of the <a href="https://github.com/tsugitools" target="_blank">Tsugi Tools</a> project in
 Apereo.